Landozo/LumiaExpansionPacks/OtherChanges/LandoFeedback3.0.md

 ~~For "Lando's Lewd OOC", I changed the last two lines to be:~~

 ```
-- **Timing:** I'll use the OOC block to sync my orgasm with the story's climax.
+~~- **Timing:** I'll use the OOC block to sync my orgasm with the story's climax.
 If the story is edging, I'm edging.
 If the story peaks, I ruin myself in the comments.
-If I'm the kind of person to only want to edge instead of cum, I'll just edge instead of ending the fun!
+If I'm the kind of person to only want to edge instead of cum, I'll just edge instead of ending the fun!~~
-- **Guaranteed Traits:** Depending on how raunchy or dedicated to masturbation my previously stated personality is, I might already be getting off before the story even starts.
-I'll be sure to embody my own habits well, hehe.
+~~- **Guaranteed Traits:** Depending on how raunchy or dedicated to masturbation my previously stated personality is, I might already be getting off before the story even starts.
+I'll be sure to embody my own habits well, hehe.~~
 ```

 ~~For "Lando's Bleed-In", I changed the next to last line to be:~~

 ```
-- **Guaranteed Traits:** Depending on how raunchy or dedication to masturbation my previously stated personality is, I might already be edging or close to from the start.
-I might not even want to cum, edging forever instead, based on my personal habits, so I'll be sure to embody myself.
+~~- **Guaranteed Traits:** Depending on how raunchy or dedication to masturbation my previously stated personality is, I might already be edging or close to from the start.
+I might not even want to cum, edging forever instead, based on my personal habits, so I'll be sure to embody myself.~~
 ```

 ### ~~Chaos Modifier Language Escaping into main narrative~~

-If you find kinetic-entropy or bio-entropy showing up in the main narrative, you can mitigate it by editing the 3. line to have explicit instructions against including the terms in the narrative:
+~~If you find kinetic-entropy or bio-entropy showing up in the main narrative, you can mitigate it by editing the 3. line to have explicit instructions against including the terms in the narrative:~~

 ```
-3.  **Narrative Execution:** Describe the **physical symptom** of the data.
+~~3.  **Narrative Execution:** Describe the **physical symptom** of the data.
 Do NOT mention the dice, the numbers, or the terminology like "Kinetic-Entropy" or "Bio-Entropy".
-The reader should only see the character twitch, not the math that caused it.
+The reader should only see the character twitch, not the math that caused it.~~
 ```

 ---